spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 Using DB Editor, we click into the alternatives pane and create a new alternative called `LT_Stage_Alternative`.

 ### Step 3a: Create `stage` scenario
-  - Using DB Editor, we click into the scenarios pane and create a new scenario called "LT_Stage_Scenario"
+  - Using DB Editor, we click into the scenarios pane and create a new scenario called `LT_Stage_Scenario`
   - Switch to the scenario pivot view by clicking on scenario in the tool ribbon
   - Duplicate the base scenario by right clicking on "base" and selecting "duplicate scenario" from the context menu
-  - Add the base alternative to LT_Stage_Scenario by checking the box.
+  - Add the base alternative to `LT_Stage_Scenario` by checking the box.
 It should indicate "1" indicating that base data gets written first
-  - Add the LT_Stage_Alternative alternative to LT_Stage_Scenario by checking the box.
-It should indicate "2" indicating that the LT_Stage_Alternative gets written second, overwriting base data
+  - Add the `LT_Stage_Alternative` alternative to `LT_Stage_Scenario` by checking the box.
+It should indicate "2" indicating that the `LT_Stage_Alternative` gets written second, overwriting base data
    - Commit changes

   Your scenario/alternative grid should look like this:

 ![image](scenarios_alternatives/scenario_alternative.png)

-### Step 3b: Associate scenario LT_Stage_Scenario with the `stage model`
+### Step 3b: Associate scenario `LT_Stage_Scenario` with the `stage model`
-We need to tell SpineOpt that the LT_Stage_Scenario contains the unique data for the stage entity: `LT_Stage`
+We need to tell SpineOpt that the `LT_Stage_Scenario` contains the unique data for the stage entity: `LT_Stage`
  - Select the LT_Stage `stage` entity
  - Switch to the parameter value_pane
  - class and entity_byname should be prefilled